Spring 2015 Newsletter

 Pictured, left to right: David Munion ('15), Laura Hoffman ('15), David Schurter ('15), David Hong ('16), Catherine Wang ('15), Joseph Watson ('15), Peter Engebretson ('16), Jonna Maas, Marti Platta ('16), and Dan Platta.

-We were very exited to welcome a new member to the CCE Advisory Board earlier this spring.
+We were very excited to welcome a new member to the CCE Advisory Board earlier this spring.

 Joel Schlactenhaufen is a Principal in Deloitte Consulting's M&A practice.
 Joel has over 20 years of professional experience spanning multiple industries and transactions with global reach.
 Joel holds an MBA from The Ross School of Business at the University of Michigan and a BS in Engineering from The United States Military Academy, West Point.